-At December 31, 2023, our net debt leverage ratio (1) was 3.48 times adjusted EBITDA, an increase from 3.30 times adjusted EBITDA at December 31, 2022, due mostly to ongoing elevated capital expenditures.
+At December 31, 2023, our net debt leverage ratio(1) was 3.48 times adjusted EBITDA, an increase from 3.30 times adjusted EBITDA at December 31, 2022, due mostly to ongoing elevated capital expenditures.
 These leverage levels exceeded our internal target range of 2.0 to 2.5 times adjusted EBITDA as we have been in a cycle of strategically accelerating our pace of capital expenditures to advance our network and transformation investments, acquiring wireless spectrum, financing a number of strategic acquisitions and making voluntary pension plan funding contributions.
 As well, our net debt leverage ratio was adversely affected by COVID-19 impacts on our business and the adoption of IFRS 16 that added \$2.3 billion of lease liabilities to net debt(1) on our balance sheet on January 1, 2019.
-Our objective is to see our net debt leverage ratio in excess of this level, our net debt leverage ratio is still consistent with a strong balance sheet, ample financial flexibility and investment grade credit ratings.
+Our objective is to see our net debt leverage ratio decline over time to be in the range of 3.0 times adjusted EBITDA.
+While currently in excess of this level, our net debt leverage ratio is still consistent with a strong balance sheet, ample financial flexibility and investment grade credit ratings.